 You will receive the specific education required to develop the skills needed to meet the demands of municipalities with water and wastewater treatment systems, water-use industries and environmental monitoring agencies.

 Classes will be delivered at both the Oshawa and Whitby campuses, depending on the semester and year.
 This enables students to utilize various applicable lab resources.
-Students will be notified in advance when they register for classes.

 You will focus on: